Q: Which Allwinner H3 Boards it works on?

-Q: I am using H3 board with low memory (less than 1GB of ram) and having issues playing 1080p videos, what's wrong?
+Q: I am using H3 board with low memory (512MB RAM or smaller) and having issues playing 1080p videos, what's wrong?

 Q: For some reason when I attach miniterm to the UART on a board running H3Droid it doesn't work, why?

 A: We've noticed that input doesn't work when using miniterm.
 Please use different terminal program instead, such as putty or 'screen /dev/ttyUSB0 115200' for example.